Fletch (novel): Adaptations

-In 1985, the novel was loosely adapted into a comedy film, Fletch, directed by Michael Ritchie and starring Chevy Chase; the film was a critical and commercial hit, earning $59 million in revenue.
+The novel was adapted into a comedy film, Fletch (1985), directed by Michael Ritchie and starring Chevy Chase; the film was a critical and commercial hit, earning $59 million in revenue.

-A sequel film, Fletch Lives, came out in 1989; this one used an original story instead of adapting one of McDonald's novels.
+A sequel film, Fletch Lives (1989), featured an original screenplay instead of adapting one of McDonald's novels.

-An attempt to restart or reboot the series languished in development hell for decades afterwards.
+An attempt to reboot the Fletch series languished in development hell for decades afterwards.
 Writer/director Kevin Smith was attached to the project from the mid-1990s to the mid-2000s, first with an attempt to make a sequel starring Chase, then with an attempt to adapt Fletch Won, potentially to star Jason Lee or Ben Affleck.
 By 2003, Smith had broadened his search for a leading actor to include names such as Brad Pitt, Will Smith, Jimmy Fallon and Adam Sandler.
 By 2006, Smith was off the project, replaced by Bill Lawrence, in what would have been his directorial debut.
 In 2014, Jason Sudeikis was set to star in a Fletch Won film, which was planned as the first in a series, but the reboot went no further than 2019.

 The series was finally rebooted in 2022 with Confess, Fletch, an adaptation of the novel of the same name, starring Jon Hamm and directed by Greg Mottola, which was released in September 2022.